pivotal-cf/docs-aws-services/guidelines.md

 <img src="images/aws-sb-appsmgr-serviceplans.png"  />

-##Creating Service Instances
+##RDS for PostgreSQL
-You can list the services in the Marketplaces:
+As with all PCF Services, you can list the services in the Marketplaces:

     cf marketplace
     Getting services from marketplace in org system / space iaas-brokers as admin...